Mamula (film): Plot

 However, both girls saw Alex's corpse floating in the sea.
 Lucy is later killed by the mermaid who shapeshifts into a horrible creature and drags her in the water and is stabbed from her tail, leaving Kelly helpless and Boban manages to kill the guardian who is severely injured.
 He and Kelly leave as the mermaid comes to her lover's corpse which she screams in anguish as she is able to resurrect his life.
 By the time Kelly and Boban tries to get out of the prison fortess as they found the map to escape.
 The resurrected guardian pursues both and they were later saved by Niko who warned them earlier about the island.
 Niko finally explains to them that Mamula island is one of the cursed islands where the mermaids made their sanctuary in that island and the girl from the well that they saw earlier is named Scylla, a mermaid who resides underneath the prison fortress and the one responsible for killing Lucy.
 However, one of his men (the guardian) was in love with Scylla who was thought to be dead and Niko realized that he was alive and Scylla had kept him alive due to her affection for him.
 He kills people in Montenegro in order to feed their corpses to Scylla.
 Niko sensed that Scylla had gone after them and she attacks the boat in her creature form.

 Scylla manages to kill Boban with her siren's song after she drags him beneath the sea.
 Kelly and Niko are the only remaining survivors to fight her after which Scylla attempts to drag Niko to the watery depths and Kelly manages to stab her with a spear.
 Scylla later attacks Kelly who is injured, Niko manages to catch her with a net.
 Scylla reverts back to her mermaid form where she sings her siren song to Niko who is hypnotized by her song and Kelly manages to snap him out of it by slapping his face several times and Niko snaps out of the trance and stabs Scylla with the spear, killing her.
 The guardian of Mamula arrives and is devastated to see that his lover is dead and as he mourns her loss, Niko tells him that it was for what he had done after he killed just for Scylla.
 Then, he senses that several mermaids are coming to get them in Montenegro knowing that they are here to take revenge against those who kill one of their kind.
-The movie ends wtih Niko killing the guardian with his own anchor.
+The movie ends with Niko killing the guardian with his own anchor.